NaaeemMalik/my-Chromium-forks/docs/ios/infra.md

-# Continuous build and test infrastructure for GTX Browser for iOS
+# Continuous build and test infrastructure for GTx Browser for iOS

-See the [instructions] for how to check out and build GTX Browser for iOS.
+See the [instructions] for how to check out and build GTx Browser for iOS.

-The GTX Browser projects use buildbot for continuous integration.
+The GTx Browser projects use buildbot for continuous integration.
 This doc starts with an overview of the system, then gives detailed explanations about each part.